Star Explorer Cruise Prices

 How Star Explorer Compares

-Star Explorer is priced at the 39th percentile among comparable ships — a strong value relative to peers.
+Star Explorer is priced at the 66th percentile among comparable ships — near the middle of the market.

 Star Legend